-Ecclesiastical Examination for a Minister of a Church with Whom the Federation Does Not Maintain Ecclesiastical Fellowship, and who, Together with his Congregation, is Seeking Entrance into the Federation.

-(cf. Article 33)
+Ecclesiastical Examination for a Minister of a Church with Whom the Federation Does Not Maintain Ecclesiastical Fellowship, and who, Together with his Congregation, is Seeking Entrance into the Federation. (cf. Article 33)

-8. Classis shall declare that the applic ant has sustain ed the examina ation for mini sters, and is th eref ore eligible to -be admitte d as m inister of his co ngre gation in th ie fe deration , up on:

-a dmitted as minister of his congregation in the federation, upon

-a . the affirmative vote of classis,
+- 8. Classis shall declare that the applicant has sustained the examination for ministers, and is therefore eligible to be admitted as minister of his congregation in the federation, upon: - a. the affirmative vote of classis,

 REGIONAL SYNOD CREDENTIAL

-(region) of the

-eld(date) has delegated the following
+The Classis (region) of the (federation) held (date) has delegated the following brothers:

-brothers:

-Delegates Alternate delegates (in order)
+Del egates Alternat e delegates (in order)

 Ministers Elders Ministers Elders

 1 1

 2 2

 3 3